 That said, I still believe that those first blog income reports are an invaluable learning tool for those looking to start a blog for profit, and I am forever grateful to the bloggers who published their reports for me to read, and so I have kept my first blog income reports public for you to read here.

 Ultimately, these income reports tell the story of my work from home journey.

 They PROVE – without any doubt – that you CAN make GOOD money blogging as a beginner, as nobody, as someone who really doesn’t KNOW anything about blogging.
 Blogging is one of the best – and most challenging – things I have ever done for myself.

 I tried to be as transparent as possible in these – my first blog income reports – and it wasn’t hard because I was just sharing what was working and what wasn’t.
-I do want to add that just because these reports are a year and half old, they are in NO way outdated.
+I do want to add that just because these reports are over a year and half old, they are in NO way outdated.
 I still make money exactly like this on my blog, and I REGULARLY go through these reports and update them with current information so that they remain excellent learning tools for new bloggers.

 First Blog Income Report